fadado/jqt/docs/content/content.md

-Pandoc accepts YAML metadata intermixed with MarkDown content. _jqt_ extracts the YAML front matter, located at the very beginning of the file, and injects it into the render stage under a global JSON object named `.front`.
+Pandoc accepts YAML metadata intermixed with MarkDown content. _jqt_ extracts the YAML front matter, located at the very beginning of the file, and injects it into the render stage under a global JSON object named `.page`.

 ### Body

-Pandoc will convert the document body to HTML, and _jqt_ will inject it into the render stage under a global JSON scalar named `.body`.
-If the document contains fenced code blocks specifying the language of the code block, the highlight code will be in the scalar `.front._css`.
-Also, the table of contents will be in the scalar `.front._toc`.
+Pandoc will convert the document body to HTML, and _jqt_ will inject it into the render stage under the global JSON scalar `.page._content`.
+If the document contains fenced code blocks specifying the language of the code block, the highlight code will be in the scalar `.page._css`.
+Also, the table of contents will be in the scalar `.page._toc`.

 ## Document syntax